thepaulmacca/thepaulmacca.github.io/_posts/2024-10-13-Kubernetes-Certification.md

 # Local Cluster

-These are performance-based exams - so it goes without saying that you should have a local cluster for learning, practice and experimentation.
+As mentioned earlier, these are performance-based exams - so it goes without saying that you should have a local cluster for learning, practice and experimentation.
+It will also help build your confidence, you can break/fix whatever you want to.

 I tend to use [kind](https://kind.sigs.k8s.io/), as I find it relatively lightweight and flexible with it's configuration options.